Distributed Block-diagonal Approximation Methods for Regularized Empirical Risk Minimization: Introduction

+Moreover, the convex function $f^P(\bw)$ is proper and closed, and \eqref{eq:primal} has a non-empty solution set. \end{assumption} Since $g$ is $\sigma$-strongly convex, $g^*$ is differentiable and has $(1/\sigma)$-Lipschitz continuous gradient~\cite[Part E, Theorem 4.2.2]{HU01a}.
+Therefore, $G^*$ has $(\|X^T X\|/\sigma)$-Lipschitz continuous gradient.
+This also indicates that even if $g$ is extended-valued, $g^*$ is still finite everywhere, hence the only constraint on the feasible region is from the domain of $\bxi^*$, namely $\AL \in \Omega$.

-The paper is organized as follows.
-We provide an overview of the proposed framework in Section \ref{sec:method}.
-Implementation details for distributed environments are discussed in Section \ref{sec:implement}.
-In Section \ref{sec:analysis}, we provide convergence analysis for the proposed algorithm.
-Section \ref{sec:related} discusses related works for distributed ERM optimization.
-Applications of the proposed algorithm are described in Section \ref{sec:applications}.
-We demonstrate the empirical performance of the proposed algorithm in Section \ref{sec:exp}, and discuss possible extensions and limitations of this work in Section \ref{sec:discuss}.
-We then make concluding remarks in Section \ref{sec:conclusion}.
-The code for reproducing the results in this paper is available at \url{http://github.com/leepei/blockERM}.
+\paragraph{Organization} The paper is organized as follows.
+We give an overview of the proposed framework in Section \ref{sec:method}.
+Implementation details and convergence analysis are respectively discussed in Sections~\ref{sec:implement} and \ref{sec:analysis}.
+We summarize related studies for distributed ERM optimization in Section \ref{sec:related} and discuss applications of the proposed approach in Section \ref{sec:applications}.
+We then demonstrate the empirical performance of the proposed algorithms in Section \ref{sec:exp} and discuss possible extensions and limitations of this work in Section \ref{sec:discuss}.
+The conclusions and final remarks are in Section \ref{sec:conclusion}.